Participatory democracy: Strengths

-Weaknesses
+Criticism

+Criticisms of participatory democracy can overlap with criticism of democracy.

+Lack of efficacy

-Criticisms of participatory democracy generally align with advocacy for minimal democracy.
-The main opposition is the disbelief in citizens' capabilities to bear the greater responsibility.
-Some reject the feasibility of participatory models and refutes its proposed educational benefits.
+Some reject the feasibility of participatory models due to disbelief in citizens' capabilities to bear the greater responsibility.
 Critics conclude that the citizenry is disinterested and leader-dependent, making the mechanism for participatory democracy inherently incompatible with advanced societies.

+Jason Brennan advocates in book Against Democracy for a less participatory system because of the irrationality of voters in a representative democracy.
+He proposes several mechanisms to reduce participation, presented with the assumption that a vote-based system of electoral representation is maintained.
+Brennan proposes a system in which all citizens have equal rights to vote or otherwise participate in government, but decisions made by the elected representatives are scrutinized by an epistocratic council.
+This council could not make law, only "unmake" it, and would likely be composed of individuals who pass rigorous competency exams.

-Other concerns are whether such massive political input can be managed and turned into effective output.
+Other concerns are whether participatory democracy can be managed and turned into effective output.
 David Plotke highlights that the institutional adjustments needed to make greater political participation possible would require a representative element.
 Consequently, both direct and participatory democracy must rely on some type of representation to sustain a stable system.
 He also states that achieving equal direct participation in large and heavily populated regions is hardly possible, and ultimately argues in favor of representation over participation, calling for a hybrid between participatory and representative models.

-A third category of criticism, primarily advanced by Dr. Roslyn Fuller, rejects equating or even subsuming instruments of Deliberative Democracy (such as citizens’ assemblies) under the term of Participatory Democracy, as such instruments violate the hard-won concept of political equality (One Man, One Vote), in exchange for a small chance of being randomly selected to participate and are thus not ‘participatory’ in any meaningful sense.

-Proponents of Deliberative Democracy in her view misconstrue the role sortition played in the ancient Athenian democracy (where random selection was limited only to offices and positions with very limited power whereas participation in the main decision-making forum was open to all citizens).
+Lack of representativeness

+Some forms or participatory democracy can violate the hard-won concept of political egalitarianism (One Man, One Vote).
+Town meetings can have low turnout and an over-representation of seniors.

-Dr. Fuller's most serious criticism is that Deliberative Democracy purposefully limits decisions to small, externally controllable groups while ignoring the plethora of e-democracy tools available which allow for unfiltered mass participation and deliberation.
+In case of citizens' assemblies and sortition, Roslyn Fuller criticizes that the small chance of being randomly selected to participate results in lack of representation or participation for most citizens.
+Fuller criticizes that deliberative democracy generally limits decisions to small, externally controllable groups while ignoring the plethora of e-democracy tools available which allow for unfiltered mass participation and deliberation while maintaining political representativeness.

-Mechanisms promoting participatory democracy
+Mechanisms of participatory democracy

 Scholars have recently proposed several mechanisms to increase citizen participation in democratic systems.
 These methods intend to increase the agenda-setting and decision-making powers of the people by giving citizens more direct ways to contribute to politics.